 Airtightness is important for a low energy home

-When planning a renovation or a new build, there may be a conversation you have with your architect or builder around insulation.
+When planning a renovation or a new build, you will likely have a conversation with your architect or builder around insulation.

 While insulation is undoubtedly critical for retaining heat, it is only part of the equation when keeping your home warm.
 Another vital component is airtightness.